 5. The way of Holding baby with (routine) poopy diaper

-Well yeah, this happens too.
-When your baby does not have a blowout and sometimes when you hold your baby a certain way that could potentially make all that mess, probably on your hands, arms, legs, etc.
+Sometimes the baby does not have a blowout, even though her diaper is full.
+Holding your baby a certain way could potentially cause all that diaper mess, even on your hands, arms, or legs.

-Now if you had a blow out already learn how to manage.
-Be careful while you hold your baby and do not press against baby’s bottom.
+Now if you had a blowout already, you might want to learn how to manage a dirty diaper.
+Be careful while you hold your baby and do not press against the baby’s bottom.

-This one trick is really important to prevent diaper blowouts significantly.
-I am a big fan of Pampers Cruisers only.
-I have tried a couple of other diaper brands and they are less expensive and yet less absorption capacity, means more frequent changing (costing you the same).
+A good diaper brand is really important to prevent diaper blowouts significantly.
+I highly recommend Pampers Cruisers.
+I have tried a couple of other diaper brands, they are less expensive but have less absorption.
+That being said, less absorption means more frequent changes (costing you the same).

-However, diaper leaks and blowouts can both be significantly prevented by changing a diaper brand if you are having too frequent accidents.
+However, diaper leaks and blowouts can both be prevented by changing a diaper brand.

-1. The number one sign of a poop explosion is – It is going to smell really sharp.
-As in REALLY SHARP.
-Check diaper, touch or hand at baby’s back or see the diaper from the inner thighs.
+1. The primary sign of a poop explosion – It is going to smell really sharp.
+As in, REALLY SHARP.
+Check diaper, or you may notice a baby blowout on the back or on inner thighs.

 2. There is a sticky wet feeling.
 (I know – this is disturbing)

-3. If you see signs of a blowout, hold your baby from his/her inner side of the arms or grip upper torso firmly and do not press or hold onto his/her bottom.
+3. If you see signs of a baby blowout, hold your baby from his/her inner side of the arms or upper torso firmly and do not press or hold onto his/her bottom.

 4. Lay down on the changing sheet preferable on changing station.